owncloud/ocis/docs/adr/0003-outsource-user-management.md

   - introduce a new guest provisioning api to CS3 which properly captures our requirement to have them in the user repository
     - guests need to be made available to the firewall
     - storages like eos that integrate with the os for acl based file permissions need a numeric user and group id
-* Good, because we can use the CS3 user proviter with the existing ldap / rest driver.
+* Good, because we can use the CS3 user provider with the existing ldap / rest driver.
 * Bad, because OCIS admins may not have the rights to manage role assignments.
 (But this is handled at a different department.)
 * Bad, because OCIS admins may not have the rights to disable users if an external LDAP is used instead of the drop in GLauth.